 The town’s most famous landmark is probably its Twin towered abbey.
 Founded in 1107 by William d’Albini chief butler to Henry I, as a priory and a cell for his brother’s abbey at St Alban’s.
 It was originally dedicated to the Blessed Virgin Mary and St Alban but after the martyrdom of St. Thomas Becket in 1170 this changed to St Mary and St Thomas of Canterbury.
 When built, the church was intended to serve both the Benedictine monks and the parishioners of Wymondham, but the rights of each were unclear from the start and this led to many quarrels between the two factions.
 This problem was not finally solved until the fifteenth century when the priory obtained independece from St Alban’s, thus becoming an Abbey.
 The central octagonal tower was built by the monks, while the large western tower was built by the towns people.
 When the Abbey was dissolved by Henry VIII, all of the Abbey domestic buildings were demolished as well as the eastern end of the Church, which had belonged to the monks.
 The western part was retained as the Parish Church, which function it still serves.

 St. Thomas of Canterbury was canonized in 1172, two years after his murder, and in 1174 William d’Albini, Earl of Arundel (the son of the earlier William d’Albini), built a chapel in Wymondham dedicated to St Thomas.
 It eventually became a guild Chapel.
 In 1400 it was re-roofed with a hammerbeam roof.
-After the dissolution of the Abbey and all the religious guilds in the 16th century the Chapel became the Grammer School, which lasted until 1903.
+After the dissolution of the Abbey and all the religious guilds in the 16th century the Chapel became the Grammar School, which lasted until 1903.

 This late 15th century inn is the oldest in the town.
 It may once have been called St George and the Dragon” and at one time was known as the “White Swan”.

 The ‘bridewell’ or House of Correction was situated in the Town some time between 1598 and 1619.
 In 1779 John Howard, the prison reformer, condemned the old building as “one of the vilest in the country” and the present building was erected by 1785.
 This was the first to be built to John Howard’s recommendations and became a prototype for new prisons both in England and America.
 It remained a county prison until 1827, and a women’s house of correction from 1831 until 1878.
 A police station was set up in one wing in 1850 and enlarged once the women’s prison was shut.
 They remained there until 1963 when a new police station was built.
 In 1879 one wing became the magistrates court until 1991.
-The building was subsequently purchased by the Bridewell Preservation Trust and now houses the Citizens Advice Bureau, the British Red Cross and some sheltered housing, as well as the award-winning museum run by the Wymondham Heritage Society, with many displays of local history and at least one new exhibition each year.
+The building was subsequently purchased by the Bridewell Preservation Trust and now houses the British Red Cross and some sheltered housing, as well as the award-winning museum run by the Wymondham Heritage Society, with many displays of local history and at least one new exhibition each year.